Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 address on the network, provide additional information about the contents of that address.
-Address types are written using the form ``ByStr20 with <address contents> end``, where ``<address contents>`` refer to what the address contains.
+Address types are written using the form ``ByStr20 with <address contents> end``, where ``<address contents>`` refers to what the address contains.

 The hierarchy of address types is as follows:

 - ``ByStr20``: A raw byte string of length 20.
 The type does not provide any guarantee as to what is located at the address.
-(Generally, ``ByStr20`` is not regarded as an address type, because it can refer to any string of bytes of length 20, whether it is meant to represent an address or not.)
+(Generally, ``ByStr20`` is not regarded as an address type, because it can refer to any byte string of length 20, whether it is meant to represent an address or not.)

 - ``ByStr20 with end``: A ``ByStr20`` which, when interpreted as a network address, refers to an address that is in use.
 An address is in use if it either contains a contract, or if the balance or the nonce of the address is greater than 0.
-(The balance of an address is the number of QA held by the address account.
+(The balance of an address is the number of Qa held by the address account.
 The nonce of an address is the number of transactions that have been initiated from that address).